 Some strategies to improve patient flow are:

-The effective patient flow requires a holistic, systems-level approach that engages all areas of a healthcare organization.
-The goals in prompt engineering are to synchronize resources, coordinate activities and align incentives with the needs of patients as they journey through the system.
+Effective patient flow requires a holistic, systems-level approach that engages all areas of a healthcare organization.
+The goals of prompt engineering are to synchronize resources, coordinate activities, and align incentives with the needs of patients as they journey through the system.

 Supply Chain Management in prompt engineering